DanielMartensson/MataveID/README.md

 * SMOOTHING - Here you can write your own signal by using the mouse clicker.
 * MOAVG - Simple filtering
 * MOAVG2 - This is an algorithm written by me.
 I normaly use this before MOAVG, but MOAVG is faster because it used internal C++ routines.

+Remeber that MataveControl have good tools for finish the model in system identification, such as referencegain.m function.
+It will add a reference gain to the model for better tracking.
 ```

 # Starting